 John Pollock sent out the following:

-Here are some highlights of the interview:
+Below are highlights from the interview: